Aadharsh-Alappatt/Merkle-Tree/README.md

 2. If the tree is null then return null.
 3. If the key is smaller than the tree->key then tree->left is equal to remove (tree->left, key) and return tree.
 4. If the key is greater than the tree->key then tree->right is equal to remove (tree->right, key) and return tree.
-5. else if the tree->left is equal to null and the tree->right is equal to null then decrement the size and return tree->left.
+5. Else if the tree->left is equal to null and the tree->right is equal to null then decrement the size and return tree->left.
-6. else if the tree->left is not equal to null and the tree->right is equal to null then decrement the size and return tree->left.
+6. Else if the tree->left is not equal to null and the tree->right is equal to null then decrement the size and return tree->left.
-7. else if tree->left is equal to null and tree->right is not equal to null then decrement the size and return tree->right.
+7. Else if tree->left is equal to null and tree->right is not equal to null then decrement the size and return tree->right.
-8. else assign tree->left to a pointer called left of data type node.
+8. Else assign tree->left to a pointer called left of data type node.
 9. While left->right is not equal to null, left is equal to left->right.
 10. tree->key is equal to left->key.
 11. tree->value is equal to left->value.
 12. tree->left is equal to remove(tree->left, tree->key).
-13. Return tree.
+13. Return tree.<br><br>